42BV/ai-hackathon/README.md

 You will have to:

 - Change connecting uris in the `application.yml` (local connection is commented out)
 - Create the embeddings yourself!
-See an examples in `SpringAIConfiguration.java` and `FileVectorStoreDataLoader.java` how to do so.
+See examples in `SpringAIConfiguration.java` and `FileVectorStoreDataLoader.java` how to do so.

 ### Database (PostgresQL)